 Jesus’ crucifixion is the perfect proof that Jesus really is the true Ruler, even when it looks like His enemies have won.
 On the cross, it seemed like Jesus had been defeated.
 In fact, however, the earthly rulers were only doing what God’s “power and will had decided beforehand should happen” (Acts 4:28), for it had always been God’s plan, from eternity past (Revelation 13:8), to send His Son into the world to save the world through Him (John 3:17).

 A ransom for many

-The final sign of the True Ruler is this: unlike so many earthly rulers, Jesus “did not come to be served, but to serve, and to give His life as a ransom for many” (Mark 10:45).
-Even though we have often dishonoured and disobeyed the True Ruler, He did not come to condemn us; instead, He came humbly, in love, to give up His own life, so that we could be forgiven.
+The final sign of the true Ruler is this: unlike so many earthly rulers, Jesus “did not come to be served, but to serve, and to give His life as a ransom for many” (Mark 10:45).
+Even though we have often dishonored and disobeyed the true Ruler, He did not come to condemn us; instead, He came humbly, in love, to give up His own life, so that we could be forgiven.

-There is no other Lord and Saviour like Jesus Christ.
+There is no other Lord and Savior like Jesus Christ.
 Let us now learn to obey Him every day, as the HIGHEST authority in our world and in our lives.